-A year later, the York County COVID-19 Response Fund has awarded more than \$690,000 in grants to organizations that provided food and shelter to those most impacted by the pandemic.
+A year later, the York County COVID-19 Response Fund has awarded more than \$690,000 in grants to organizations that provided the se impacted by the pandemic with food and shelter.
 Collectively, these organizations served thousands of people, reaching even the most rural parts of the County.
 Nearly 700 families were able to stay in their homes during the pandemic through rental assistance, and over 93,000 families were able to put food on their tables.